 While Change.org is the world’s largest online petition platform and has staff around the world, the Victoria office is the first and only global expansion of its product team, which launched with six engineers.

 “We still have all those engineers, but we’ve grown and now have 20 staff, including one office manger, and are looking to hire a few more engineers in the short term,” says Chris Campbell, principal engineer.

 The growth of the team has required an upgrade of office space.
-Temporarily housed on the third floor of a building at Broad and Yates, the company is renovating the second floor of the same building.
+From occupying the third floor of a building, they’re now renovating the second floor of the same building.